davebarnes97/spring-boot-data-geode/spring-geode-project/spring-geode-docs/src/docs/markdown/appendix.md

 Client Connections       : 0
 ```

 Now you can run additional servers to scale-out your cluster.

 To do so, you must vary the name of the members you add to your cluster
-as peers. {apache-geode-name} requires members in a cluster to be named
+as peers.
+VMware GemFire requires members in a cluster to be named
 and for the names of each member in the cluster to be unique.

 Additionally, since we are running multiple instances of our
 `SpringBootApacheGeodeCacheServerApplication` class, which also embeds a
 `CacheServer` component enabling cache clients to connect.
 Therefore,
 you must vary the ports used by the embedded services.

 Fortunately, you do not need to run another embedded Locator or Manager
 (you need only one of each in this case).
 Therefore, you can switch